cyberark/conjur-puppet/README.md

 API key for a user or host.
 Must be `Sensitive` if supported.

 ##### `cert_file`
 File path to X509 certificate of the root CA of Conjur, PEM formatted.
-Takes precedence over `ssl_certificte`.
+This file is read from the Puppet server.
+Takes precedence over `ssl_certificate`.

 ##### `ssl_certificate`
 Content of the X509 certificate of the root CA of Conjur, PEM formatted.